uvarc/rc-website/content/userinfo/hpc/allocations.md

 ## Allocation Purchases
 Time on Rivanna and Afton can also be purchased using an FDM.
-Purchasers are given a higher priority in the queue and their SUs never expire.
+Purchasers are given a higher priority in the queue and their SUs never expire. iAs an alternative to purchasing SU's, RC offers dedicated computing which allows researchers to request exclusive access to a subset of HPC nodes for extended periods.
+See below for more information.

 **Available to:** [Eligible PIs](#eligibility-and-account-creation) who need priority access and premium service.